p3t33/networking/README.md

 ```
 unit testing for data_proxy.cpp is available at ./unit_test

-After server and client ended communication data sent to server can be found
+After server and client ends communication data sent to server can be found
 at ./server_output.txt

 ### Compilers and operating systems